pganalyze/libpg_query/README.md

 All other parts are licensed under the 3-clause BSD license, see LICENSE file for details.<br>
 Copyright (c) 2017, Lukas Fittl <lukas@fittl.com>

+## SWIG-Java Bindings ##

+David A. Ventimiglia (DAV) at NeptuneStation.org added SWIG-Java bindings.

+### What ###

+There are projects that use libpg_query as a base library for Ruby, Go, Node, Python, and Python 3.
+However, there may not be a project that uses libpg_query as a base library for Java.
+Moreover, those other projects may each diverge from a standard approach.
+Therefore, this project attempts to use libpg_query as a base library for Java and it does so using SWIG.

+### Why ###

+There are two primary objectives for this project.

+1. Add Java bindings for libpg_query.
+2. Create opportunities for standardization by using SWIG.

+There also are two secondary objectives for this project.

+1. Explore adding different language bindings directly into the libpg_query project and library rather than as external projects and libraries.
+2. Do so with as light a "footprint" as possible.

+### How ###

+1. Add a top-level `bindings` directory to contain language-specific material for different language bindings (e.g. Java, Python, etc.).
+2. Add a next-level `bindings/java` directory to contain language-specific material for a Java language binding.
+This is a Maven project directory.
+3. Add a `bindings/java/pom.xml` file to configure a Maven project.
+4. Within `bindings/java/pom.xml` configure the
+   `maven-surefire-plugin` (which runs tests) to set a system property so that Java can load the `libpg_query.so` shared library, since the Java code uses JNI (via SWIG) to access the library.
+5. Add a `bindings/java/src/main/java` standard Maven sub-directory tree to hold the language-specific output from SWIG.
+6. Add a `bindings/java/src/test/java` standard Maven sub-directory tree to hold the language-specific (Java) source code for tests.
+7. Modified `.github/workflows/ci.yml`:
+   1. Added GitHub Action matrix dimension for `swig` (currently:
+      `java`, `none`).
+   2. Added matrix exclusions for combinations that currently break the build.
+   3. Added a step to install SWIG when needed.
+   4. Added a step *before* compiling the C code to invoke SWIG to generate the C (and Java) wrappers, as the C wrappers are needed before compiling the library.
+   5. Modified the step to compile the C code using `make` by setting the `CFLAGS` environment variable to pick up the needed Java JNI headers `jni.h`.
+   6. Added a step *after* compiling the C code to call `make build_shared` to build the `libpg_query.so` shared object library.
+   7. Added a final step to run a Maven build in the `bindings/java` Maven project directory, to compile and package the Java portion of the code into a JAR file.
+This also runs Java tests that *use* the `libpg_query.so` shared object library created previously.